-- Dell DR Series System Command Line Reference Guide provides information about managing DR Series system data backup and replication operations using the DR Series system command line interface (CLI). - Dell DR Series System Getting Started Guide provides an overview of setting up your DR Series system hardware and includes technical specifications. - Setting Up Your Dell DR Series System provides information about network, initial setup, and user account settings needed to initialize the Dell DR Series system. - Dell DR Series System Interoperability Guide provides information on the supported hardware and software that can be used with the DR Series system. - Dell DR2000v Deployment Guide provides information for deploying the virtual Dell DR Series system, DR2000v. - Dell DR Series System Release Notes provide the latest information about new features and known issues with a specific product release. - Any media that ships with your system that provides documentation and tools for configuring and managing your system, including those pertaining to the operating system, system management software, system updates, and system components that you purchased with your system. - NOTE: Always check for documentation updates on dell.com/powervaultmanuals, and read the documentation updates first because they often supersede information in other documents and contain the latest updated versions of the documents. - NOTE: Always check for the latest release notes on dell.com/powervaultmanuals and read the release notes first because they contain the most recently documented information about known issues with a specific product release.
+- The Dell DR Series System Getting Started Guide provides an overview of setting up your DR Series system, and includes technical specifications.
+This document is available at support.dell.com/manuals. - The Setting Up Your Dell DR Series System provides information about network, initial setup, and user account settings needed to initialize the Dell DR Series system.
+This document is available at support.dell.com/manuals - The Dell DR Series System Interoperability Guide provides information on the supported hardware and software that can be used with the DR Series system.
+This document is available at support.dell.com/manuals. - Any media that ships with your system that provides documentation and tools for configuring and managing your system, including those pertaining to the operating system, system management software, system updates, and system components that you purchased with your system. - NOTE: Always check for documentation updates on support.dell.com/manuals and read the documentation updates first because they often supersede information in other documents, and contain the latest updated versions of the documents. - NOTE: Always check for release notes on support.dell.com/manuals and read the release notes first because they contain the most recently documented information about known issues with a specific product release.